 The information can be retrieved and reused with the help of developers and data scientists for configuring and reconfiguring their queries, models, and apps.
-In recent years, most of the organizations have turned to use the Data Warehouse, who wants to retrieve the data with pre-integrated reporting and BI.
+In recent years, most of organizations have turned to use the Data Warehouse, who wants to retrieve the data with pre-integrated reporting and BI.

-The Data Warehouse technology has been widely used in the past decades, whereas the Big Data concept for Data Lakes is relatively new.
+Data Warehouse technology has been widely used in the past decades, whereas the Big Data concept for Data Lakes is relatively new.
 That’s why the capacity to provide security to the data in the Data Warehouse is much better than data in Data Lakes.
 In the Big Data industry, there are wide ranges of concepts that are established for offering extra security to the data.